lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 			- Recent entries/changes?
 			- Total words chart.
 This month/year/etc.
 	- Charts he's using: https://gionkunz.github.io/chartist-js/
+- I should definitely try to implement editor in slate, and see if I can switch them if needed.
+(When it reaches 1.0)
 - Other
 	- Make it procedural so that I could use the same code for rpga and nexy.

 ## Maybe
+- Tutorial in the editor.
 - You can save every few seconds into local storage, and every minute to server
 - Maybe timer should have a dropdwn where you choose pace and duration.
 - make sure post title Isn't empty